 To start, consider your benefits.
 For example, if everyone in your family is on health insurance through your employer, having to find private coverage could affect your budget.
 On the other hand, if you have coverage under your partner’s employer, that’s probably a simpler shift to make.

-Remember that it could be harder to restart your career after a pause.
-If you do plan to go back to your career at some point in the future, you’ll need to find time to keep up with any required training, certifications, and licenses while keeping an eye on news and shifts in your industry.
+It could be harder to restart your career after a pause.
+If you plan to go back to your career at some point in the future, you’ll need to find time to keep up with any required training, certifications, and licenses while staying abreast of what's happening and shifts in your industry.

 There’s also your retirement savings.
-Leaving your employer could set you back, so try to budget for some extra savings if you can.
+Leaving your employer could set you back, so try to budget for extra savings if possible.
 Also, if you’ve been contributing to an employer savings account like a 401(k), you may miss out on an employer match—that’s another piece of the broader financial picture.

 Finally, the cost of child care can offset your job salary enough that you could be working for little or no financial gain.
 The stress of a full-time job and the extra time spent dropping off and picking up kids from daycare might make becoming a stay-at-home parent a more appealing choice.